dpgaspar/Flask-AppBuilder/docs/_build/html/_sources/quickfiles.txt

         list_columns = ['photo_img', 'name']
         show_columns = ['photo_img','name']

-Notice that we are overriding the *list_widget*, the widget that is normally used by GeneralView.
+Notice that we are overriding the *list_widget*, the widget that is normally used by ModelView.
 This will display a thumbnail list, excellent for displaying images.

 We are not using the *image* column but the method *photo_img* we have created.
 This method will display the image and link it to the show view.